Traditional sales tactics refer to any type of selling that has been in use by companies for years, and that has a proven success rate.

-First salespeople, ask customers if they know of anyone who needs their company’s products or services, and ask them to share their contact information with that person.
+First salespeople, ask customers if they know of anyone who needs their company’s products or services and also ask them to share their contact information with that person.
 They can also start a call to the referred customer.

 Catalysts in the selling process

-Though it is true that over 70 percent of the buyer’s journey is complete before salespeople come into contact with the customer, selling is an art which requires training and experience.
+Though it is true that over 70 percent of the buyer’s journey is complete before salespeople come into contact with the customer, selling is an art that requires training and experience.

 Customer care can also play a vital role in converting prospects to solid customers or even help in client retention, courtesy cancellation teams that persuade you to stay with the brand and this doesn’t exist in virtual selling.

 Related Article: Understanding everything about the posture in sales process